janbrown35/RadiologySupport/README.md

 -----------------
 This project requires:

-An azure virtual server
+* An Azure virtual server

-phpMyadmin to connect to server
+* phpMyadmin to connect to server

-Atom or some other HTML editor: https://atom.io/
+* Atom or some other HTML editor: https://atom.io/

-Filezilla to transfer files: https://filezilla-project.org/download.php?type=server
+* Filezilla to transfer files: https://filezilla-project.org/download.php?type=server

-A browser to display the different modules
+* A browser to display the different modules

-DevTools or similar developer tools to make changes and test any changes
+* DevTools or similar developer tools to make changes and test any changes

-The following modules and their files of code:
+* The following modules and their files of code:

 Module 1:Configure a Development Environment